Goals of the Multiple Myeloma SPORE

 - Project 4 – Targeting Multiple Myeloma by Combining CDK Inhibitors and Bcl-2 Antagonists (Grant/Wang/Dai/Dent)

-To provide the specialized expertise needed to maximize the success of the Projects, they will be supported by five Core Facilities:
+To provide the specialized expertise needed to maximize the success of the Projects, the Multiple Myeloma SPORE provides support by offering by five Core Facilities:

 - Core A – Administrative Core Facility